Return on Art

 This is how relevance becomes measurable, fundable, and sustainable.

-This is the pathway used to move organizations from being overlooked to being consistently funded.
+This is the pathway for moving organizations from being overlooked to being consistently funded.

 Our work follows a clear five-step pathway: